2019 FYP-DC Board Members

-In his first year on the FYP-DC board, Michael currently serves as the VP of Membership.
+In his second year on the FYP-DC board, Michael currently serves as the Secretary.
 He relocated from Los Angeles, CA in 2017 to the DMV area to experience the East Coast lifestyle.
 Besides FYP-DC, Michael is a board member of the University of Southern California Alumni Club of Washington D.C., and is the current president of his employer’s Asian American Pacific Islander employee resource group.

 Michael enjoys traveling, good food, and watching USC Trojans football.

 Joe is a Cost Analyst for Tecolote Research Inc, a Government Contractor in Arlington, Virginia.
 Prior to working for Tecolote Research, he worked for Booz Allen Hamilton where he won two awards for ingenuity and innovation, organized learning initiatives for certifying new hires, coordinated software marketing efforts to help ease the intense workflow of program and project managers.
 He graduated from University of Maryland at Baltimore County with a Bachelor’s degree in Mathematics.
 He lives in Arlington, Virginia, and enjoys personal development, binge-watching, video games, and bootcamp/military fitness.